LinuxlasGNUleaf/LotR-TriviaBot/README.md

 * **Random Silmarillion quote**
 Output a random Silmarillion quote on demand.
 * **Reddit meme**
-Outputs a dank meme from r/lotrmemes.
+Outputs a dank meme from r/lotrmemes or r/hobbit_memes.
 * **Autoscript feature**
 Recognizes lines from the movie script and in the case of a 85% match, completes the sentence and prints the next dialog line
 * **Youtube videos**